Username-Coders/Project_4-MaxHeap/README.md

 ### Performing heap operations:

 ````
-Method that prints the first 10 integers of an array into an output file (Real Name, Username)
+Method that prints the first 10 integers of an array into an output file (John Salinas, JohnSalinas123)
     => This method is called once the Max Heap is created
     => "Heap built using sequential insertions: 100,94,99,77,93,98,61,68,76,84,..."
 ````

 ````
-Method that prints number of swaps during Max Heap creation into output file (Real Name, Username)
+Method that prints number of swaps during Max Heap creation into output file (John Salinas, JohnSalinas123)
     => Number of swaps could be a private class variable that gets updated when Max Heap is created
     => "Number of swaps in the heap creation: 480"
 ````

 ````
-Method that prints the first 10 integers of an array into outputfile
+Method that prints the first 10 integers of an array into outputfile (John Salinas, JohnSalinas123)
     => This method is called after 10 removals
     => "Heap after 10 removals: 90,89,63,79,88,55,62,71,78,87,..."
 ````